BuildingBlocksTechnologiesLLC/BlockchainOpportunityAnalysis/README.md

 * GeoText
 * nltk
 * StanfordCoreNLP
+* Numpy

 ### Programs

 NLP.py - Currently runs on all of the gzipped data and outputs JSONs of predicted NER NLP_acc.py - Takes in JSON with labeled data and Outputs JSON with predicted data.
-Also prints out accuracy of the NER sample_jobs.py - Samples a specific number of jobs from available postings
+Also prints out accuracy of the NER on labeled data. sample_jobs.py - Samples a specific number of jobs from available postings

 #### Note for using NLP.py and NLP_acc.py